shagun-agrawal/shagun-agrawal/README.md

 <h1>Welcome geek <img

-Here are some ideas to get you started:

-- 🔭 I’m currently working internship on Ranawaj Power Solution Private Limited
+- 🔭 I’m currently working internship in Ranawaj Power Solution Private Limited
-- 🌱 I’m currently learning Django FrameWork
+- 🌱 I’m currently working with Django FrameWork
 - 🤔 I’m looking for help with ...
 - 🥅 2021 Goals: Hired by any MNC
 - 📫 How to reach me: Through my linkedin